Suicide rate in New Zealand

 Import & extraction details

-From the dataset Suicide Facts: Data tables 2015, this data was extracted:
+From the dataset Suicide Web Tool: Numbers and rates of suicide deaths by sex 2021, this data was extracted:

-This data forms the table Mental Health - Suicide deaths and rates by ethnic group and age group 2011–2015.
+This data forms the table Mental Health - Suicide deaths and rates by sex, age group and ethnic group 2009–2020.

 Dataset originally released on:

 These tables presents data on confirmed suicides reported by the Ministry of Health, as well as data on suspected intentionally self-inflicted deaths reported by the Chief Coroner.
 Confirmed suicide data are reported from 2009 to 2018, while suspected intentionally self-inflicted death data are reported from 2009 to 2020.